Want to make the cost of dental treatment more affordable?

 Start by asking these questions:

-- What is the cost of dental treatment in Australia?
+- How much does the dentist cost in Australia?

 - What does the government cover?